 I have heard the criticism that squash is an elitist sport, and I want to address it here.
 Urban squash is changing the face of the game in the United States and, with that change, is providing opportunity and access to generations of low income urban students and their families.
 Students from New Haven public schools begin to call Yale a home away from home throughout their adolescent years; from their earliest days in the program, students gain access to a world that they might never otherwise enter into.
 Students travel to new cities and schools for tournaments and are exposed to different cultures and ideas regularly.
 Through daily programming and team bonding, they build friendships across race and class lines.
 And with each year at Squash Haven, they gain meaningful perspective on the importance of education through their own growth -- growth that is palpable, inspiring, and sustained over many years with our program.

-Squash Haven has enjoyed an extremely successful first five years.
+Squash Haven has enjoyed an extremely successful first nine years.
 The successes are due in large part to the strong support of Yale (particularly the Squash Coach and the Athletics Department), generous support from the Board, and the outstanding leadership staff has shown over the years.
-We completed a strategic plan three years ago which called for a doubling of the program over the next 3-5 years, and as of this year, we have achieved that goal, reaching an expected capacity of 90 students in grades 5 - 12.
-Yale has encouraged our growth, our Board is committed, our staff is excited, and we will need increased donor support--both for expanded programming and to provide tuition support as our students start their secondary high school and college careers.
+We have achieved the objectives of a strategic plan that has allowed us to continue to strengthen the experience of our 100 team members in grades 5-12 in addition to our college alumni while building our long term financial reserves.
+Yale has encouraged our growth, our Board is committed, our staff is excited, and we will continue to need increased donor support to allow this great work to happen.

 I have played squash for many years.
 It is a great form of physical and mental conditioning, it teaches sportsmanship, and, in a team format, it encourages teamwork and leadership.
 While most of our entering students are new to squash, they build friendships, within the program and with players from other urban program teams and from other schools.
 As they travel to tournaments, they become acquainted with different schools and cities, and learn about themselves in a competitive setting.
 We have two professional squash players on our Board who are engaged in the program and great role models for our students.